StudioFuel/simplemodal-login/readme.txt

 === SimpleModal Login ===
 Contributors: emartin24
 Donate link: http://www.ericmmartin.com/donate/
-Tags: ajax, login, modal, admin, password, username Requires at least: 2.2.0
+Tags: ajax, login, modal, admin, password, username, register Requires at least: 2.2.0
-Tested up to: 2.9
+Tested up to: 3.0
 Stable tag: 0.3

-SimpleModal Login provides a modal Ajax modal login for WordPress
+SimpleModal Login provides a modal Ajax modal login and registration for WordPress

 == Description ==

-SimpleModal Login provides a modal Ajax login for WordPress and utilizes jQuery and the SimpleModal jQuery plugin.
+SimpleModal Login provides a modal Ajax login and registration for WordPress and utilizes jQuery and the SimpleModal jQuery plugin.

 SimpleModal Login allows you to create your own custom themes.
 See the FAQ for details.